 (ii) The implementing procedures and revisions to these procedures must be approved in writing by the individual with overall responsibility for the security program.

-(iii) The licensee shall maintain a copy of the current procedure as a record for inspection by the agency in accordance with subsection (mm) of this section.
-Superseded portions of the procedure shall be maintained for inspection by the agency in accordance with subsection (mm) of this section.
+(iii) The licensee shall maintain a copy of the current procedure as a record for inspection by the department in accordance with subsection (mm) of this section.
+Superseded portions of the procedure shall be maintained for inspection by the department in accordance with subsection (mm) of this section.

 (C) Training.